Alfresco/docs-alfresco/enterprise-viewer/latest/config/collaboration.md

 ## Developing on Socket.IO with Node

-The only web socket implementation for OpenAnnotate uses Socket.io on a Node server.
+The only web socket implementation for Alfresco Enterprise Viewer uses Socket.io on a Node server.
 The source code is located at the following SVN location:

 [http://svn.tsgrp.com/repos/annotationtool/trunk/socket-servers/node](http://svn.tsgrp.com/repos/annotationtool/trunk/socket-servers/node)